aaronplayz-sys/frontier-biz/pilotguide/universal-mechanics-abilities.md

 Tacticals serve as the main ability that the pilot has, with many different uses for each tactical, long cooldowns with different character models associated with each.
 (Refer to the [tactical guide] for more detail).

-## Ordinance
+## Ordnance

 Throwable weapons that detonate releasing harmful effects in an area.
-(Look to into the [ordinance guide] for more information.)
+(Look to into the [ordnance guide] for more information.)

 ## Battery